 Unlike any industry in the history of the world, the PC industry evolves at an incredible pace.
-At PC Pitstop, we have been tracking each and every trend related to CPUs, memory, storage, graphics, Windows, and bandwidth.
+At PC Matic, we have been tracking each and every trend related to CPUs, memory, storage, graphics, Windows, and bandwidth.

 With tens of millions of PC’s in our database, Pitstop’s market research capabilities are unprecedented in terms of cost, depth, breadth, and accuracy.
 We have a front seat to all the most exciting trends in computing.